seanredmond/classifoclc/README.md

     > wrk.recommendations # Returns a Recommendations object

-A work has an array authors which seems to inlcude all the authors of all the editions of a work, including their VIAF and LC identifiers:
+A work has an array authors which seems to include all the authors of all the editions of a work, including their VIAF and LC identifiers:

     > work = Classifoclc::isbn("0151592659").first